psxdev/fmsx/README.md

- 4) Before execute eboot_plugin you need ps4sh running on directory where system and GAMES folders are created.
-You can use bluetooth keyboard so enable it before load eboot_plugin
+ 4) Before execute homebrew.elf you need ps4sh running on directory where system and GAMES folders are created.
+Load orbislink pkg and you will see logs in your ps4sh tool

- After you see PlayRoom splash screen execute connect command on ps4sh
+ After you see orbislink splash screen execute connect command on ps4sh

  ```
  bigmini:bin bigboss$ ./ps4sh